Last updated: December 16, 2014

-Cell phone legislation news: State Rep. Rahn Mayo has essentially refiled his legislation from the 2011-12 session that would outlaw use of handheld mobile phones while driving in Georgia.
-Only teen drivers currently are restricted from using cell phones.
+Cell phone legislation news: State Rep. Rahn Mayo has once again filed legislation that would outlaw use of handheld mobile phones while driving in Georgia.
+The plan will “save lives,” Mayo has said.

 - Text messaging banned for all drivers.
 Fines of $150.